Witteborn/ReedSolomon/README.md

 ## Description

-Creating and maintaining projects can be challenging.
 This implementation simplifies integration of Reed-Solomon error correction into your applications.
-Originally used privately, I decided to publish this implementation under the MIT License.

 If you find this project helpful, please consider starring it and sharing it with others.